-Here are a few of our favorite black films that gave us the 4-1-1 on Life and Love:
+Here are a few of our favorite Black films that gave us the 4-1-1 on life & love:

-A story about self-discovery and recovering from trauma within a young, black male who feels as though he just doesn’t belong, ‘Inkwell’ stated clearly the position of trying to figure out who you are, while juggling who everyone wants you to be.
-It taught us about connections, like the one Drew and Heather shared, and how they can grow fiercely through anyone and another, due to the fact that sometimes you can just relate and we all need that backbone who shared or shares the same experience, waiting to express that guilt, hurt, feeling of not ‘belonging,’ with someone else.
-We may come up on the short end of the stick with love, you can fall so fast and think it’s the best thing you’ve ever felt when it’s the first time you felt that way, just to end up finding out, who and what isn’t meant for you, is just a lesson for what’s better to come.
-More importantly, this film sparked up the conversation of mental health and well being within our black men, how it can sometimes be ignored due to the fact that their supposed to be masculine, emotionless and strong at all times because that’s what they were taught to be.
-But a lot of times, our black men, men, and society in general, needs someone to understand their head space and to not make them feel like they have to handle lives obstacles, alone.
+A story about self-discovery and recovering from trauma within a young, black male who feels as though he just doesn’t belong, Inkwell stated clearly the position of trying to figure out who you are, while juggling who everyone wants you to be.
+It taught us about connections, like the one Drew and Heather shared, and how they can grow fiercely through anyone and another due to the fact that sometimes you can just relate and we all need that backbone who shared or shares the same experience; used as a crutch to express that guilt of not ‘belonging,’ with someone else.
+We may come up on the short end of the stick with love, you can fall so fast and think it’s the best thing you’ve ever felt when it’s the first time you felt that way, just to end up finding out who and what isn’t meant for you, is just a lesson for what’s better to come.
+More importantly, this film sparked up the conversation of mental health and well being within our Black men, how it can sometimes be ignored due to the fact that they’re supposed to be masculine, emotionless and strong at all times because that’s what they were taught to be.
+But a lot of times, our Black men, men, and society in general, need someone to understand their headspace and to not make them feel like they have to handle life obstacles, alone.

 I remember my first time seeing ‘The Wood,’ it’s my mom’s favorite movie so I saw parts of it here and there because she watched is so commonly.
 And finally, when I was old enough to be able to understand the story behind this film, the humor and sense of growth these characters enhanced throughout their journey, I couldn’t help but admire every aspect of it.

 It was more so ‘brotherly love,’ rather than the four-letter word in general that we seen throughout this movie.
-And for me at least, I hope my younger brother, nephew and future son of my own, can secure that bond of friendship to embark the best black man they can be, with the support of their brothers, beside them.
+And for me at least, I hope my younger brother, nephews and future son of my own, can secure that bond of friendship to embark the best Black man they can be with the support of their brothers beside them.

 Another key point was the results of Quincy’s father’s infidelity and how that impacted Quincy and his mother.
-For him to look up to his father, following in his footsteps and making his dream come true as he watched his son not only make it to college, but also play ball seemed almost pointless, after seeing the damage his father initially caused to the family.
-But it made a clear point that you can despise the actions someone committed within your life, but the real winner is the person who chooses to forgive and be the better person that makes even greater decisions, in the end.
+For him to look up to his father, following in his footsteps and making his dream come true as he watched his son not only make it to college but also playing ball seemed almost pointless after seeing the damage his father initially caused to the family.
+But it made a clear point that you can despise the actions someone committed within your life, but the real winner is the person who chooses to forgive and be the better person that makes even greater decisions in the end.